 This one reminds me of two parents and the kids, but one is a salty teenager who is embarrassed to be seen in public with them!

 And these cuties are the spitting image of me and my baby brother!
-Move the slider back and forth and tell me I'm imagining it!
+Tell me I'm imagining it!

 I call this one "The Wellingtonians" as they have that permanent wind-swept look.